vystrcild/llm-dataset-processor/README.md

 ```

 ### 📝 Summarization
+Input prompt:
 ```
-Summarize provided text.
-Include also url, title and keywords at the end.
+Summarize provided text and also include url, title and keywords at the end.

 Text: ${text}
 URL: ${url}